subhadipchowdhury/subhadipchowdhury.github.io/teaching/courses/Fall2021_279/index.md

 ### Course components

 There are no exams or projects in this course.
-There might be occasional short reading exercises or puzzles to think about at home. __The only expectation is that you will take the Putnam exam in December.__ Your grade (S/NC) will depend entirely on in-class attendance and participation.
+There might be occasional short reading exercises or puzzles to think about at home. __The only expectation is that you will take the Putnam exam in December.__ Notice that I only said 'take', there is no 'minimum' passing grade that you must score.
+Your course grade (S/NC) will depend entirely on in-class attendance and participation.

-### What's next?

-Finally, even though the Putnam happens at the of Fall semester, I plan to continue having an unofficial “virtual problem solving seminar” in some form in spring semester.
-This wouldn’t be for credit, only for fun!
-This will probably devolve to something like one interesting problem posted online bi-weekly, with only online recognition as the prize!
-We will think about that over the semester as I gauge student interest.